jupyterlab/extension-examples/toparea-text-widget/README.md

 ## Where to Go Next

 If your extension is using features that are not common to both interfaces, special steps needs to be taken.
-You can have a look at the [Shout button example](../shout-button-message) that uses a feature available in JupyterLab but not in Notebook 7+.
+You can have a look at the [Shout button](../shout-button-message) and the [Clap button](../clap-button-message) examples for such advanced case.

 You can have more information about this in the [Extension Dual Compatibility Guide](https://jupyterlab.readthedocs.io/en/latest/extension_dual_compatibility.html).